yardenshoham/nalgeon.github.io/content/posts/2023/sqlean-text/index.md

 SQLite includes basic text functions like `instr`, `substr` and `replace` (and even `trim` in later versions), which can get you quite far.
 But I've always wanted a more complete set, like the one in PostgreSQL, Python or Go.

-So I've created a `sqlean-text` extension that provides a rich set of string functions, from `slice`, `contains` and `count` to `split_part`, `translate` and `repeat`.
+So I've created a `sqlean-text` extension that provides 25 string functions, from `slice`, `contains` and `count` to `split_part`, `translate` and `repeat`.

 > **Note**.
 Unlike other DBMS, adding extensions to SQLite is a breeze.
 Download a file, run one database command — and you are good to go.

-`sqlean-text` contains 25 functions, many of which are postgres-compatible (i.e. they have the same alias and logic as in PostgreSQL).
+Many functions are postgres-compatible (i.e. they have the same alias and logic as in PostgreSQL).
 It can be useful when migrating from SQLite to PostgreSQL or vice versa.

 <div class="row">
 <div class="col-xs-12 col-sm-8">